ae-lopez16/18224/README.md

 # 18224: Tapeout Project

 ## Project Description:
-This repository contains the verilog code for a class tapeout project, where my contribution is a 1-player mini game called "guess the pin" :joy:
+This repository contains the verilog code for a class tapeout project, where my contribution is a 1-player mini game called "guess the pin" :smile:

 ## Guess The Pin
 "Guess the Pin" is a mini 1-player game inspired by the board game "Mastermind" and the web-based game "Wordle".